 A Stroller Can be Used as a High Chair

 As you probably know, in Japan you shouldn’t walk and eat or drink at the same time.
-It is not a law, but it is a big no-no. Imagine that you bump into someone’s with your food full of sauce and you stain his or her clothes, this could be a big problem, particularly when the people are rushing to get on time.
+It is not a law, but it is a big no-no (you can check more about this in my other post).
+Imagine that you bump into someone’s with your food full of sauce, and you stain his or her clothes, this could be a big problem, particularly when the people are rushing to get on time.
 Now imagine kids with food on their hands.

 Other than worrying about others, you probably agree that is much better to have your kid sitting somewhere when you give him/her food.
 Small kids can’t wait for you to find the perfect restaurant when they’re hungry, and sometimes, searching for a restaurant in Japan can take a lot of time (unless you have all absolutely planned and booked a restaurant in advance, but that’s usually not the case).

 A stroller is, once again, your best friend because you can sit your kid and making him/her eat without problems.